unseeyou/vid-downloader/README.md

 download the python 3.12.X installer run the installer, making sure you connect it to PATH and enable `pip`

+Download ffmpeg for your system [https://www.ffmpeg.org/download.html](https://www.ffmpeg.org/download.html)

 # step 2
 open your terminal
-- run `pip3 install pytube PySimpleGUI moviepy`
+- run `pip install pytubefix FreeSimpleGUI moviepy`
+- or on Windows: `py -m pip install -U pytubefix FreeSimpleGUI moviepy`

 # step 3
 run the python file in a folder to collect output.